stefanspringer1/Pipeline/README.md

 A simple framework for constructing a pipeline to process a single work item.

+The idea is that there is now fixed scheme for how to compose steps of a processing pipeline, as any scheme that one could think of might not be flexible enough.
+Instead, the concept is that is only “functions calling functions”, but certain function are steps.
+So you get waht you need to define, control and log a processing pipeline, but with maximal flexibiliy and also in an efficnet way.

-The framework helps to define a complex processing of one “work item” that can be executed within an `Execution` environment.
+You define a complex processing of one “work item” that can be executed within an `Execution` environment.
 For each work item a separate `Execution` instance has to be created.
 If more than one work item is to be processed, then more than one `Execution` instance has to be used.

-The logging is not part of this framework, but the processing information of the pipeline can be used for logging.
+The logging is thought to be independant from some specific logging implemetation.
+So no actual logging implemenatation is provided, but it also means that teh logging used by packages should be formulated without any reliance on an actual logging implemenatation.
+So there is some functionality provided here to make this possible.
+E.g. various messsage types (error, info, etc.) are provided (more than most actual logging implementations provide) and you have to then match them to the message types provided by logging implementations used by your application.

+This flexibility also applies to metadata such as information about the work item or some process ID.
+The `Execution` described below demand some metadata, but the type of this metadata can be of any kind as long as the protocol `ExecutionMetaData` is fullfilled, which in the current version of package just means the metadata has to conform to `CustomStringConvertible` (to get a textual description) and `Sendable`.

 The framework can also handle asynchronous calls (see the section about working in asynchronous contexts).